mobzystems/tauri-dotnet/README.md

 This will allow the Mac to run services/BackendService and Windows to run services/BackendService.exe.

 NOTE: BackendServices(.exe) is the name of the .NET back-end service.
 There should also be a BackendService.dll.

+## Starting the backed service

+See `App.tsx` for a way to start the backend service using `useBackendService.tsx`.
+If the backend URL is the empty string the backend will choose its own port number which can be found in the `startupLine`.